Devil in the Grove - Thurgood Marshall & Willis McCall

 Thurgood Marshall and The Groveland Four

-Gilbert King’s Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America, takes place in Lake County, Florida which is located in central Florida. less than 50 miles from DisneyLand.
-The setting is the middle of the 20th century, a period when Lake County’s law -- for lack of a better term -- was the infamous Willis V. McCall, the county sheriff.
+Gilbert King’s Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America takes place in Lake County, Florida which is located in central Florida. less than 50 miles from Disneyland.
+The setting is in the middle of the 20th century, a period when Lake County’s law -- for lack of a better term -- was the infamous Willis V. McCall, the county sheriff.

 In a classic rape case of the Jim Crow era, four black men are accused of raping a young white woman near Groveland, Florida and the white sheriff vows quick justice.
 Based on flimsy inconsistent statements from the 17-year-old alleged victim, Sheriff McCall identifies four suspects and initiates a manhunt; the saga of the Groveland Four begins.

 The author paints a panoramic image of Thurgood Marshall’s ascension in the NAACP prior to this event and follows it through to his defense of the remaining Groveland defendant, the victory in Brown v.
 Board of Education and his ultimate appointment to the U.S. Supreme Court.

 The author’s access to NAACP Legal Defense Fund archives and the FBI’s unredacted case files provides fresh and powerful credibility to the subject.
 While the book often moves from event to event without a great deal of continuity, the reader benefits from the broad portrait of Marshall.
 The story as told is complex and a credible composite of what could well be several interesting individual books.

 Thurgood Marshall is one of the premier figures in the history of civil rights in America.